Thursday, November 21, 2024

 Workstation Laptops

-In other words, they are unnecessarily expensive for about 95% of architects.
-However, workstation GPUs unlock special features on some CAD software as well as eliminate artifacts/errors especially when working with extremely large models.
-I personally don’t think the latter is a good reason to buy workstation GPUs though.
+In fact, 95% of architects will find them unnecessarily expensive.
+That said, workstation GPUs do unlock special features in some CAD software and can reduce artifacts/errors, particularly when working with extremely large models.
+However, I personally don’t think the latter is a strong enough reason to invest in a workstation GPU.

-Now if you have no choice but to buy a workstation GPU here’s a few things you need to keep in mind.
+If you have no choice but to buy a workstation GPU, here are some important points to keep in mind.
+Ignoring these could result in wasting thousands of dollars:

 Workstation GPU Consumer Equivalent Cores/Shaders Clock Speed vRAM